 Lake Shasta Life

-California's largest reservoir is right here—365 miles of shoreline, more than San Francisco Bay.
+California's largest reservoir is right here—365 miles of shoreline.
 Whether you're into boating, fishing, swimming, or just enjoying the view, the lake is a central part of life here.

 - Multiple marinas within 15 minutes of town